Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

-The seasonally adjusted Wage Price Index (WPI) rose 0.7 per cent in the December quarter 2013 and 2.6 per cent over the last year, according to figures released today by the Australian Bureau of Statistics (ABS) in the Wage Price Index, Australia (cat. no. 6345.0).
+The seasonally adjusted Wage Price Index (WPI) rose 0.6 per cent in the September quarter 2014 and 2.6 per cent over the last year, according to figures released today by the Australian Bureau of Statistics.

-In the Private sector, wages growth in the December quarter, seasonally adjusted, was 0.6 per cent and the Public sector grew 0.9 per cent.
+In the Private sector, seasonally adjusted wage growth in the September quarter was 0.6 per cent.
+Public sector wages grew 0.5 per cent in the same period.

 Further information is available in Wage Price Index, Australia (cat. no. 6345.0), available for free download from the ABS website – www.abs.gov.au.